TheSausages/Anime_Web_Application-Backend/README.md

 It is possible that some problems might occur with the tests.
 If this happens, please *Disable* these tests.

+# Trying it out

+After successfully launching the app, it is possible to log in using 3 users:

+1) User With Data (username: *Username*, password: *Password1*) -
+   User with the most predefined data, and already earned achievements.
+2) Second Forum User (username: *SecondForumUser*, password: *Password1*) -
+   User with only predefined forum data, no achievements earned.
+3) User with no data (username: *UserWithNoData*, password: *Password1*) - User with no predefined data.

 # Generating the documentation

 In order to generate the documentation run this command: